stamen/media-harvesters/README.md

 setting up the CPAD database read the section [Setting Up CPAD Superunits DB](#setting-up-cpad-superunits-db)

     ```bash
-    # a table of CPAD superunit polygon geometries from a download CPAD shapefile
+    # a table of CPAD superunit polygon geometries from a downloaded CPAD shapefile
     cpad_2015b

     # a table of CPAD superunit geometries, the same ones above, with some column names changed